btothemoe/100-days-of-python/README.md

 Each folder corresponds to a specific day or project from the course, with explanations and comments included in the code for better understanding.

 Topics Covered:
-Python Fundamentals
+* Python Fundamentals
-Functions and Loops
+* Functions and Loops
-Data Structures (Lists, Dictionaries, Tuples, etc.)
+* Data Structures (Lists, Dictionaries, Tuples, etc.)
-Object-Oriented Programming
+* Object-Oriented Programming
-File I/O
+* File I/O
-Web Development with Flask
+* Web Development with Flask
-Data Analysis with Pandas and NumPy
+* Data Analysis with Pandas and NumPy
-APIs and Web Scraping
+* APIs and Web Scraping
-Automation and Scripting
+* Automation and Scripting
-Feel free to explore the projects, and I hope you find the solutions helpful!

 ## Getting Started